Al Capone: Feud with Aiello

 During the summer and autumn of 1927, a number of hitmen Aiello hired to kill Capone were themselves slain.
 Among them were Anthony Russo and Vincent Spicuzza, each of whom had been offered $25,000 by Aiello to kill Capone and Lombardo.
 Aiello eventually offered a $50,000 bounty to anyone who eliminated Capone.
-At least ten gunmen tried to collect on the bounty but ended up dead.
-Capone's ally Ralph Sheldon attempted to kill both Capone and Lombardo for Aiello's reward, but Capone henchman Frank Nitti's intelligence network learned of the transaction and had Sheldon shot in front of a West Side hotel, although he survived the incident.
+At least ten gunmen tried to collect on the bounty, but ended up dead.
+Capone's ally Ralph Sheldon attempted to kill both Capone and Lombardo for Aiello's reward, but Capone henchman, Frank Nitti, had an intelligence network that learned of the transaction and had Sheldon shot in front of a West Side hotel, although he survived the incident.

 In November 1927, Aiello organized machine-gun ambushes across from Lombardo's home and a cigar store frequented by Capone, but those plans were foiled after an anonymous tip led police to raid several addresses and arrest Milwaukee gunman Angelo La Mantio and four other Aiello gunmen.
 After the police discovered receipts for the apartments in La Mantio's pockets, he confessed that Aiello had hired him to kill Capone and Lombardo, leading the police to arrest Aiello himself and bring him to the South Clark Street police station.
 Upon learning of the arrest, Capone dispatched nearly two dozen gunmen to stand guard outside the station and await Aiello's release.
 The men made no attempt to conceal their purpose there, and reporters and photographers rushed to the scene to observe Aiello's expected murder.
+When released, Aiello was given a police escort out of the station to safety.
+He later failed to make a court appearance after his attorney claimed he suffered a nervous breakdown.
+Aiello disappeared with some family members to Trenton, New Jersey, where he continued his campaign against Capone and Lombardo.